dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 1. Verify that the password length lies within the allowed range `[Min_sz, Max_sz]`.
 2. Reject passwords containing ASCII whitespace characters.
-3. Verify that every policy in `Policies...` has been satisfied by at least one character in the password.
+3. Check that every policy in `Policies...` has been satisfied by at least one character in the password.

 The password is processed sequentially, with each character updating a validation state that records which policy requirements have already been satisfied.
 This state is stored in a `std::bitset<policy_count>`[^3],